usuaero/Pylot/docs/source/creating_input_files.md

 >>>If specified, the simulator will write the 13 element state vector of the aircraft to this file at each time step.
 THIS WILL OVERWRITE ANY EXISTING FILE OF THE SAME NAME.
 Defaults to no output.
 >>
 >>**"controller" : string**
 >>>Specifies how the aircraft is to be controlled.
 Basic, Real-time, direct user control is chosen by specifying "joystick" or "keyboard".
-This implements a basic 4-channel aircraft control with aileron, elevator, rudder, and throttle control.
+This allows for basic 4-channel control where the user selects the mapping between the input axes and the controls.
 For more information on this, see [User Interface](user_interface).
 >>>
 >>>The aircraft can also be controlled using a pre-defined control sequence.
 This sequence should be stored in a text file, the name of which is given here.
 The controls should be formatted in columns where the first column is the time index and each successive column corresponds the control settings.
 The order of the columns is determined by the "input_index" key in the "controls" object within the "aircraft" object.
 For example, if the aircraft has a control called "flaps" which was given the "input_index" of 1, then the second column in the text file given here will be used as the "flaps" control setting.
 >>>